Swordplay & Swashbucklers

 Captain Thomas Bartholomew Red (Walter Matthau) flew a version in Pirates!
 (1986) aboard the captured Spanish galleon Neptune:

-It was flown aboard the Black Pearl in Pirates of the Caribbean: The Curse of the Black Pearl (2003) at the beginning of the film when Elizabeth Swann imagines she sees the ship in the distance as she holds up a cursed Aztec coin, probably because this was the flag originally flown aboard the Wicked Wench, which was via a certain revisionism converted from a buccaneer ship to the former name of the Black Pearl.
+It was flown aboard the Black Pearl in Pirates of the Caribbean: The Curse of the Black Pearl (2003) at the beginning of the film when Elizabeth Swann imagines she sees the ship in the distance as she holds up a cursed Aztec coin, probably because this was the flag originally flown aboard the Wicked Wench, which was via a rather extreme revisionism converted from a buccaneer ship raiding the Spanish Main to the former name of the Black Pearl, associated with some East India Company nonsense (a company that never traded to the Caribbean).

 It was flown again aboard the Black Pearl it in Pirates of the Caribbean: At World’s End (2007) during the “Hoist the colors!” scene–again, a badass female pirate gives the order–and in the engagement following: